About Property Taxes for Manufactured Homes

 How are property taxes calculated?

-Property taxes are calculated based on your property’s assessed value and the tax rate of the taxing authority, which is typically evaluated by your local tax assessor’s office.
+Property taxes are calculated based on your property’s assessed value and the tax rate of the taxing authority, which is commonly evaluated by your local tax assessor’s office.
 The assessment of your property is based on the tax assessor’s estimation of the market value of your home.

 Usually, the market value is determined by either a sales comparison, cost method or income method.
-However, you should check with your local tax assessor’s office to find out exactly how property taxes are assessed in your area.
+However, you can check with your local tax assessor’s office to find out exactly how property taxes are assessed in your area.

 Who pays property taxes?